Intrinsic nonlinear valley Nernst effect in the strained bilayer graphene: THEORETICAL DERIVATION and analysis

 In addition to the constraints from the $\mathcal{T}$ and $\mathcal{P}$ symmetries, the other local symmetries near the individual valleys will also impose constraints on the nonlinear coefficients $\alpha_{a^{\prime}b^{\prime}c^{\prime}}$ for $\mathrm{K}$ ($\mathrm{K}^{\prime}$) valleys as:

+where $\mathcal{R}$ is a point group operation.
 Here, it should be point out that $\mathcal{R}$ indicates symmetries of the low-energy $k\cdot p$ model defined for the valleys instead of the global crystalline symmetry since the local symmetries near the valleys determine the valley response instead of global crystalline symmetry\cite{Das Kamal}.
 The obtained constraints on coefficients [$\alpha^{\mathrm{in,valley}}_{xyy}$, $\alpha^{\mathrm{in,valley}}_{yxx}$] from the intrinsic contribution are summarized in Table \ref{table1}.
 According to Table \ref{table1}, one can easily notice that the largest local symmetry near the valleys in 2D cases for a nonvanishing $\alpha^{\mathrm{in,valley}}_{aa_{\perp}a_{\perp}}$ is a single mirror symmetry $M_{a_{\perp}}$, where $a_{\perp}$ indicates the coordinate axis orthogonal to axis $a$ in the 2D plane.